 - Candidate metrics including purged candidates: total, disqualified, and hired candidate counts per job, including purged candidates — these figures are not available in the Candidates dataset

-Note: Candidate counts include purged candidates and may have discrepancies with what is visible on the Jobs page.
+Note: Candidate counts include purged candidates and may differ from what is visible on the Jobs page.

 Customizable tables (table breakdown)